 PIs have the following responsibilities:

-- Prior to commencing any research, to review and cooperate with ORC to determine whether any technical information or technology involved in their research is subject to the export control law or regulations and if so, whether any exclusion is available under the export control regulations;
+- Prior to commencing any research, to review and cooperate with the Office of Research to determine whether any technical information or technology involved in their research is subject to the export control law or regulations and if so, whether any exclusion is available under the export control regulations;

 - To re-evaluate that determination before changing the scope or adding new staff to the project to determine if such changes alter the initial determination;